One Is Rated B, the Other A: Inside the Running Brushy vs Walsh Divide

 Walsh Middle School sits at the heart of one of northwest Round Rock’s most established and welcoming communities, serving sixth through eighth graders within the highly regarded Round Rock ISD.
 The neighborhoods surrounding Walsh reflect the best of suburban Austin living, with tree-lined streets, well-kept subdivisions, and a strong sense of community pride that draws buyers from across the metro.

-Walsh Middle School earned a A (93/100) from TEA, which puts it among the stronger campuses in Round Rock ISD.
+Walsh Middle School earned an A from TEA, which puts it among the stronger campuses in Round Rock ISD.
 That kind of performance does not happen by accident.
 It reflects consistent instructional quality, engaged leadership, and a campus culture where expectations run high.

 The Neighborhoods

-Homes near Running Brushy Middle School carry a median price of $679,990, while the Walsh Middle School zone comes in at $580,862.
-The districts are different, which means different property tax rates and different feeder paths.
+The two zones sit in different districts, which means different property tax rates and different feeder paths.
+Recent ZIP-level medians from MLS data put 78613 (Running Brushy area, Cedar Park) around $496K and 78681 (Walsh area, NW Round Rock) around $538K, though prices vary widely by subdivision.
 The day to day feel of each neighborhood is its own thing, and I would encourage anyone comparing these two zones to spend a Saturday morning driving both before making a decision.

 One thing I always tell buyers: look at the neighborhood on a Saturday morning, not just a Tuesday at 2pm.
 You want to see who is walking dogs, who is out running, whether the parks are being used.
 That tells you more about the community than any listing description ever will.
 And yes, school zones affect resale value.
 That is just reality in this market.